raubana/NeverEndingDungeon/README.txt

 and who's input and ideas have always been of significant importance to me.

 Most of the music was remixed versions of Megaman 3 songs, excluding the song at the end of the game, which Dylan Raub composed himself.
 Credit for the original Megaman 3 songs goes to Yasuaki Fujita.
+The death music is from The Legend of Zelda - credit for that theme goes to Koji Kondo.

 This project was done as part of October PyWeek #19.
 For more details, go check out www.pyweek.org.